Data Analysis (14 Part Series)

 - There can only be one primary key per table

-- A foreign key is a column that matches a primary key in another table so we can join the data in each together.
+A foreign key is a column that matches a primary key in another table and enforces integrity between the two.

 When two users are trying to query or update the same table at the same time it may result in a lock.
 In the same way that two people with ATM cards for the same bank account are trying to withdraw the same $100 from the same bank account, one will be locked out while the first transaction is completed.

 Rhymes does a great job of explaining how it works on the database: